kylehagemann25/vue-tutorial/README.md

 > A Vue.js project

 ## Build Setup
-You must first create a static folder in the vue-tutorial-master directory, then follow steps below.
+NOTE: You must first create a static folder in the vue-tutorial-master directory, then follow steps below.

 ``` bash
 # install dependencies